goutham-epfl/website/_pages/about.md

 > I will join the Rotman School of Management, University of Toronto as an assistant professor of finance in July 2023.
 I will be a visiting assistant professor at the Bendheim Center for Finance at Princeton University in the Fall of 2023.

+> **New**: The course materials for my mini-course on Deep-Learning and Macro-Finance taught at Princeton University is available [here](https://bcf.princeton.edu/events/mini-lecture-deep-learning-and-macrofinance/).

 I worked as a quantitative researcher for four years prior to my graduate studies.
 My hobbies are playing basketball, weight training, traveling, and solving math and algorithmic puzzles.

 ### Research Interest